 Can I get a custom configuration, and custom lease term?

 Yes.
-Enterprise Desktop Services can assist with creating a custom proposal to meet your needs, and Apple Financial Services can structure custom payment options that align with your budget.
+Endpoint Management Services can assist with creating a custom proposal to meet your needs, and Apple Financial Services can structure custom payment options that align with your budget.
 This includes the ability to defer payments and acquire equipment when needed vs. when a budget is released.

 What type of warranty is available for leased equipment?